benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 visit [Retry Patterns for Checkout Clients](https://confluence.nike.com/display/DAHP/DRAFT+-+Retry+Pattern+for+Checkout+Service+Clients){:target="new-tab"} in Confluence.

 For all Checkout APIs,
-the general rule is that HTTP 4XX error codes (except for 429) should not be retried but HTTP 5XX errors can be retried.
+the general rule is that HTTP 4XX error codes (except for 429) should not be retried, but HTTP 5XX errors can be retried.
 For general information on Nike error retry practices, see [API Error Patterns](https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode){:target="new-tab"} on Confluence.

 ### Honor the ETAs for Best Performance

-For async endpoints that return an ETA, i.e. the estimated time for the job to be completed, it is important for your app to honor the ETA for the best performance.
+For async endpoints that return an ETA, that is the estimated time for the job to be completed, it is important for your app to honor the ETA for the best performance.
-For example, if the ETA is 2000ms, your app should wait 2000ms to start polling the /jobs endpoint to avoid consuming network and other resources unnecessarily.
+For example, if the ETA is 2000 ms, your app should wait 2000 ms to start polling the /jobs endpoint to avoid consuming network and other resources unnecessarily.

 ### Test Scenarios